 .dt commands: Element-wise processing for date objects.

 Pandas performs various vectorized/broadcasted operations and grouping-type operations.
 These operations are efficient and effective.
-They often rely on the creation of temporary intermediate objects, which can cause undue overhead in computational time and memory use.

 As of version 0.13, Pandas included tools that allow us to directly access C-speed operations without costly allocation of intermediate arrays.
 There are two functions, eval() and query().